rafeerahman/Anonymizer/deliverable-1/planning.md

     * Does this application exist in another form?
 If so, how does your differ and provide value to the users?
     * How does this align with your partner's organization's values/mission/mandate?

-TODO: contact David and ask about how future users are solving this currently

 Users will choose our product because:

-- It guarantees that the data being anonymized is not stored anywhere.
+- It guarantees that sensitive data is not stored anywhere.
 This is important because it allows our user’s and their customers to be assured about the confidentiality their information.
 - It saves time.
 Instead of users manually finding personally identifiable data, our product will automate this process and apply anonymization techniques to the types they specify.
-- It supports several formats of data, including text, JSON data, CSV files, and potentially PDFs.
-This also gives users the ability to indicate whether they want a specific column, or category of text to be anonymized.
 - Our API’s will be flexible and support a variety of anonymization techniques, which can be indicated by the user in the request body.
 This provides our users with a diverse approach towards how they might want to anonymize their data.
 For example, they may choose “Data Masking”, which can replace the data they want with alternative characters.
-- *******Maybe:*******  It provides a higher level of automation as it gives users the option to pick our algorithm that uses AI/NLP to find personally identifiable information, and anonymize it.
+- We also plan to investigate adding a higher level of automation via AI/NLP to find personally identifiable information, and anonymize it.

-In the present, most people are designing their own code to handle anonymizing their unique datasets using the following methods:
+Besides cases where sensitive data is stored in plain text, most people are designing their own code to handle anonymizing their unique datasets using the following methods:

 - Data Masking: The process of altering values to hide the original data.
 Altering techniques include character shuffling, encryption, and character substitution.
 - Pseudonymization: Replacing private data with pseudonyms, also known as fake identifiers.
 For example, a common pseudonym is John Smith, which can be used to replace someone's first and last name.